gofynd/fdk-client-swift/documentation/platform/WEBHOOK.md

-Cancel a manual retry operation for a failed event.
+Cancels the active manual retry for a specific company's failed events.
+If a manual retry is currently in progress, it will be cancelled.

 *Returned Response:*